-U2OS cells were seeded on Slide Flasks (Thermo Scientific, Waltham, MA) 18 hr prior to processing for immunofluorescence.
-Cells (60% confluent) were fixed with 4% paraformaldehyde in PBS for 15 min.
-The cells were then rinsed three times with PBS and permeabilized with 0.3% Triton X-100.
-The fixed cells were rinsed three times with PBS and blocked for 1 hr at room temperature in PBS supplemented with 0.1% Triton X-100 and 5% normal goat serum.
-The cells were then incubated overnight at 4°C with an anti-CHOP mouse monoclonal antibody (Cell Signaling Technology L63F7, Danvers, MA) at a 1:1000 dilution in blocking buffer.
-The next morning the slides were washed three times (5 min each time) with PBST (PBS-0.1% Triton X-100).
-The slides were then incubated for 1 hr at room temperature in a 1:500 dilution (in blocking buffer) of secondary anti-mouse antibody labeled with Alexa Dye 488 (Molecular Probes, Invitrogen, Carlsbad, CA).
-The slides were then washed three additional times with PBST.
-The cells were then counterstained with rhodamine-phalloidin (1:1000 in PBS) for 10 min at room temperature to reveal the actin cytoskeleton.
-Lastly, the slides were mounted using Vectashield (Vector, Burlingame, CA) mounting medium and imaged using a Zeiss Axiovert 200M epifluorescence microscope.
+U2OS cells were seeded on Slide Flasks (Thermo Scientific) 18 h prior to processing for immunofluorescence.
+Cells (60% confluent) were fixed with 4 % paraformaldehyde in PBS for 15 min.
+The cells were then rinsed 3 times with PBS and permeabilized with 0.3% Triton X-100.
+The fixed cells were rinsed 3 times with PBS and blocked for 1 h at room temperature in PBS supplemented with 0.1% Triton X-100 and 5% normal goat serum.
+The cells were then incubated overnight at 4° C with an anti-CHOP mouse monoclonal antibody (Cell Signaling Technology L63F7) at a 1:1000 dilution in blocking buffer.
+The next morning the slides were washed 3 times (5 min each time) with PBST (PBS-0.1% Triton X-100).
+The slides were then incubated for 1 h at room temperature in a 1:500 dilution (in blocking buffer) of secondary anti-mouse antibody labeled with Alexa Dye 488 (Molecular Probes).
+The slides were then washed 3 additional times with PBST.
+The cells were then counterstained with rhodamine-phalloidin (1:1,000 in PBS) for 10 min at room temperature to reveal the actin cytoskeleton.
+Lastly, the slides were mounted using Vectashield (Vector) mounting medium and imaged using a Zeiss Axiovert 200M epifluorescence microscope.

-Polysome gradients
+Polysome Gradients

-Mouse embryonic fibroblasts (MEFs) or TREx-293 cells expressing elF2 α (S51D) were seeded on 150-mm plates and allowed to grow to 80% confluence.
-Cells were then induced with 25 nM doxycycline for 14 hr and subsequently treated with the appropriate compounds for the indicated times.
+Mouse Embryonic Fibroblasts (MEFs) or TREx-293 cells expressing $eIF2\alpha(S51D)$ were seeded on 150 mm plates and allowed to grow to 80% confluence.
+Cells were then induced with 25 nM doxycycline for 14 h and subsequently treated with the appropriate compounds for the indicated times.
 100 μg/ml of cycloheximide was added to the cells for 1 min before lysis.
-Cells were washed twice with PBS supplemented with 100 μg/ml cycloheximide and subsequently lysed in 20 mM Tris pH 7.4, 200 mM NaCl, 15 mM MgCl, 1 mM DTT, 8% Glycerol, 100 μg/ml cycloheximide, 1% Triton X-100 and EDTA-free protease inhibitor tablets (Roche, South San Francisco, CA).
-Cells were scraped, collected, triturated with a 25^{7/8} gauge needle, and the homogenate was centrifuged for 10 min at 10,000×g.
-The supernatant was loaded on a 10-50% sucrose gradient and sedimented in a SW40 rotor at 150,000×g for 2.4 hr.
-The gradients were fractionated using a piston gradient fractionator (BioComp Instruments, Fredericton, NB, Canada) and UV absorbance at 254 nm was monitored using a UV-Monitor (BioRad, Hercules, CA).
+Cells were washed twice with PBS supplemented with 100 μg/ml cycloheximide and subsequently lysed in 20 mM Tris pH 7.4, 200 mM NaCl, 15 mM MgCl, 1 mM DTT, 8% Glycerol, 100 μg/ml cycloheximide, 1% Triton X-100 and EDTA-free protease inhibitor tablets (Roche).
+Cells were scraped, collected, triturated with a $25^{7/8}$ gauge needle, and the homogenate was centrifuged for 10 min at 10,000 x g.
+The supernatant was loaded on a 10-50 % sucrose gradient and sedimented in a SW40 rotor at 150,000 x g for 2.4 h.
+The gradients were fractionated using a piston gradient fractionator (BioComp) and UV absorbance at 254 nm was monitored using a UV-Monitor (BioRad).

-Alpha screen for phospho-S51 eIF2α
+Alpha Screen for phospho-S51 $eIF2\alpha$

-U2OS cells were plated on 96-well plates and left to recover overnight.
-Cells were treated with either with 2 μ g/ml tunicamycin or 100 nM thapsigargin in the presence or absence of 100 nM ISRIB or with ISRIB alone for the indicated and the level of eIF2 α phosphorylation was determined using the AlphaScreen SureFire eIF2 α (p-Ser51) Assay kit (Perkin Elmer, Waltham, MA) following the manufacturer's recommendations.
+U2OS cells were plated on 96 well plates and left to recover overnight.
+Cells were treated with either with 2 $\mu$ g/ml tunicamycin or 100 nM thapsigargin in the presence or absence of 100 nM ISRIB or with ISRIB alone for the indicated and the level of eIF2 $\alpha$ phosphorylation was determined using the AlphaScreen SureFire eIF2 $\alpha$ (p-Ser51) Assay kit (Perkin Elmer) following the manufacturer's recommendations.
 Plates were read in an Envision Xcite Multilabel Reader using the standard Alpha Screen settings.